 - Inode (index node) is the data structure which holds the specific data about a particular file.
 Regardless of how large a file is, there is exactly one inode per file.

 - Three ways of addressing data are used in inodes

 - Direct addressing: for files < 48KB

 - Indirect addressing: for files <4 MB

 - Double-indirect: for files < 4GB

 - Triple-indirect: for files < 4TB

 - When a file system is created it creates a fixed number (which can be decided by SA) of inodes.

 - How to decide the number of inodes?

+- Find the information of inode of a file:

+- ls -li <file>, stat <file>

 - Inodes elements: the device on which the file resides, the user id and the group id of the owner, the type of file and its protection bits, timestamps indicating the last time the file was written to, size of the file, and etc - 16 bits are used for protection/access control and other attributes, only 12 bits are changeable by users - rwxrwxrwx, sticky bit, setuid bit, setgid bit - rwxrwxrwx can be expressed by numbers such as 666 or 777 - The leading 4 bits are used to represent plain file, directory, soft link, or other purposes (modern OS use 32 bits now!) - Inodes that are not in use are kept in a doubly linked list called the free list. - File names are stored in a directory structure (which again is a file), not in the inodes themselves, with pointers in the directory to the appropriate inodes.
 COSC301 Lecture 5: Linux/Unix file ...
-10
+15